 “He gave us a chance,” Nachbaur said of Williams, who played 24 minutes in Game 2 after Engel was pulled from the net.

-“Maybe it’s the first game in the series that we’ve made the saves that we need,” Nachbaur said, “and it gave us the belief – and you need that in playoff hockey, for sure.”
+“Maybe it’s the first game in the series that we’ve made the saves that we need,” Nachbaur explained, “and it gave us the belief – and you need that in playoff hockey for sure.”

-Cain Franson, who had a hat trick in Game 1, scored his fourth goal of the 2012 playoffs 3:48 into the second, the only goal of the period.
-But Spokane didn’t let off the gas, and Fiddler and Gal set up Corbin Baldwin at 15:56 in the final period to give the Chiefs a 3-1 lead.
+Cain Franson, who had a hat trick in Game 1, scored his fourth goal of the 2012 playoffs 3:48 into the second – the only goal of the period.
+But Spokane didn’t let off the gas, and Fiddler and Gal set up Corbin Baldwin at 15:56 – what would prove to be the winner – in the final period to give the Chiefs a 3-1 lead.

 Brendan Gallagher scored the final goal of the game at 17:30.

 “We definitely pulled it together with our backs against the wall,” Gow said.
 “We didn’t have two great games in Vancouver, that’s for sure, but tonight we stuck with it.
 We weren’t thinking about the series, or how far we were down, or anything but the period in front of us.
 It definitely helped us settle down.”